filfreire/filfreire.github.io/_drafts/wildwest.md

 ---
 layout: post
-title: "A tale of the Testers Wild West"
+title: "A tale of the (Testers) Wild West"
 date: 2019-02-03
 categories: [rules, development, quality]
-image: /assets/images/2019/01/jp3.jpg
+image: /assets/images/2019/02/rdr2.jpg
-caption: "Jurassic Park 3, 2001"
+caption: "Red Dead Redemption 2, 2018"
 ---

 Recently I came by this comment made by someone working in some unknown tech company:

 > “(...) but the tech lead will not allow testers have a look at any code.”

-I instantly felt triggered, offended, and whatever it is that people say to express how horrible they feel with something that seems "unbelievable".
+I instantly felt triggered, offended, and whatever it is that people say to express how disgusted they feel with something that seems "unbelievable".
+For moments I thought I was being told a story of the wild west, of times when gunslingers and outlaws roamed and made the rules.

 This is a "no brainer" for me: without having a lot of context, possibly after a couple of attempts to improve, I’d happily leave that company/project ASAP.

 Firstly, and personally, because as a coder and opensource contributor, I find it's neglectful to ignore and ban others of the possibility of reviewing your code and your code changes.
 It's just stupid.

 Secondly, and also personally, as a tester I don't take anything for granted, and I know through experience that programmers are bound to screw up.
 Some of them, though professional and mature (no matter the seniority level), because they make mistakes, as anyone does.
 In fact, everyone screws up, both testers, developers, managers, ...

 For example, let's look a bit into this fictional scenario: